 Regarding iconic landmarks in Paris, none beats the Eiffel Tower.
 It sits at the heart of the 7th arrondissement and is undoubtedly one of the most popular destinations for visitors to Paris.

-As mentioned before, each neighborhood has its own unique character and flavor – this is especially true for the Eiffel Tower’s district.
-Located in the elegant 7th Arrondissement close to other notable sights like Les Invalides, Rodin Museum, and Musée d’Orsay.
+As mentioned before, each neighborhood has its own unique character and flavor—this is especially true for the Eiffel Tower district.
+It is located in the elegant 7th Arrondissement, close to other notable sights like Les Invalides, Rodin Museum, and Musée d’Orsay.

-The area surrounding the Eiffel tower is known for its expensive bourgeois neighborhoods containing ministries, foreign embassies and big avenues but has a peaceful atmosphere despite being a tourist hotspot.
+The area surrounding the Eiffel Tower is known for its expensive bourgeois neighborhoods containing ministries, foreign embassies, and big avenues, but despite being a tourist hotspot, it has a peaceful atmosphere.

-Visitors can sample local French cuisine in cozy bistros like LE BEM or fine dining restaurants such as Brasserie Thoumieux.
-But rather than just sampling delicious local cuisine, why not explore some of the other unique attractions nearby?
+Visitors can sample local French cuisine in cozy bistros like LE BEM or fine-dining restaurants such as Brasserie Thoumieux.
+But rather than sampling delicious local cuisine, why not explore some of the other unique attractions nearby?

 Some off-the-beaten-path activities around the Eiffel Tower include exploring Jules Lavirotte’s beautiful Art Nouveau architecture and discovering the city’s sewer system at Musée des Égouts de Paris.